A Quick Look at Osaka – Things to Do & Travel Guide

 You can also visit Universal Studios in Osaka but we opted not to since we were limited on time.

 What did I actually think of Osaka?
 Honestly, it was nicer than I was expecting but still wasn’t my cup of tea.
 It’s a shame I didn’t get to see more in Osaka, but the city itself was too tech- and seafood-centred for my tastes.
-The city comes alive at night and is quite beautiful.
-But it’s nothing you don’t see in Tokyo, NYC, and other large cities.
+However the city comes alive at night and is quite beautiful.
+Osaka also undeniably has its own quirky personality.
 I would definitely go back to see more but only if I were in the area and had the time.

 That being said, my brother was the complete opposite.
 He absolutely loved the array of food you can get there and the culture surrounding it.
 Osaka is also like a large Shinjuku (the tech area of Tokyo) but it’s not as tourist-y and has fewer scams.
 If Osaka looks interesting to you then it’s definitely worth a visit, but for how long?
 That’s up to you.
-I’d definitely recommend at least 2 days.
+I’d definitely recommend at least 2 days and even then it would probably be a quick stop.

 Even though I missed out on a lot in Osaka, I hope this post helps you better know what to expect in this bright city.